darktjm/ebaz/README.md

     resources.
 Naturally, to use this, you will either need to ensure constraint errors are just warnings, or hand-edit it for every project.
 I don't like hand-editing stuff that should be "standard", so I choose the former option.
+This requires patching f4pga (optcstr.patch).
+Good luck.

     Note that this does not include timing constraints.